Hardware-Agnostic Modeling of Quantum Side-Channel Leakage via Conditional Dynamics and Learning from Full Correlation Data: Related Work and Positioning

-\textbf{Our approach: coherent, correlation-rich leakage with an analytic envelope.} Unlike existing works that focus on classical telemetry (timing/power) or hardware-level crosstalk, our work establishes the fundamental limits of sequence learnability when an adversary retains the full temporal correlation structure $\widehat{P}_g(b)$.
+\textbf{Our approach: coherent, correlation-rich leakage} Unlike existing works that focus on classical telemetry (timing/power) or hardware-level crosstalk, our work studies estimator-independent constraints and operational learnability for sequence recovery when an adversary retains the full temporal correlation structure $\widehat{P}_g(b)$.

-We focus on a minimal \emph{coherent probe} model: Eve gains information by repeatedly interacting a probe degree of freedom with the computation and measuring mid-circuit, producing a history-dependent record shaped by back-action and open-system contraction \cite{breuer2002open,schlosshauer2007decoherence}.
-Our main departure from marginal-only analyses is to treat the full-correlation histogram $\widehat{P}_g(b)$ as the primitive observation.
+We focus on a minimal \emph{coherent probe} model: Eve gains information by repeatedly interacting a probe degree of freedom with the computation and measuring mid-circuit, producing a history-dependent record shaped by back-action and open-system contraction \cite{breuer2002open, schlosshauer2007decoherence, chitambar_resource_2019}.
+Our main departure from marginal-only analyses is to treat the full-correlation histogram $\widehat{P}_g(b)$ as the observation primitive.
 This ensures that any observed failure of strict recovery can be attributed primarily to \emph{physics} (disturbance, contraction with depth, and finite-shot estimation), rather than to discarded temporal correlations.
-Unlike prior work that focuses on aggregate performance degradation, we treat cross-talk as an \emph{inference channel} and ask when it enables strict sequence recovery.\\
+Thus, we treat cross-talk as an \emph{inference channel} and ask when it enables strict sequence recovery.